G-1X48L403S6

 The UK rightly prides itself on the high standards of its medical professionals.
 However, we believe an essential component of their training is the experience of providing healthcare in resource-limited settings.
 In such environments, the abundance of facilities, equipment, and support systems that clinicians rely on in the UK are often absent.

-Through the EdEx programme, our doctors gain first-hand experience of delivering healthcare in environments with limited resources.
+Through the EdEx programme, our clinicians gain first-hand experience of delivering healthcare in environments with limited resources.
 This invaluable experience not only sharpens their clinical skills but also broadens their understanding of the global health landscape, ultimately enhancing their ability to deliver care back home.

 The EdEx Programme’s benefits for clinicians in the UK